 The body of our poor abbot was lying unconscious on the courtyard near the hall.
 Everything around him seemed to be in a shambles like the storm passing by.
 The bushes and the little trees were severely torn.
 The sand of the messy courtyard was scattered and covered some parts of the hall - its door was severely damaged.
 There were currently no traces of any warring spirit , but we still felt the remnants of peril.
 We hastily lifted the old man up and returned to Ubosot while anxiously looking around .It comically bore resemblance to the act of rescue of their injured comrade by the soldiers.

-Our abbot was revived by our perfunctory first aid and murmured to us with the quavering voice that sounded like the weak father who had failed his sons.
+Our abbot was revived by our perfunctory first aid and murmured to us in a quavering voice that sounded like the weak father who had failed his sons.
 He confessed that Darika was too stubborn to yield to his persuasion-turned-coercion.
 She was also formidable and single-handedly conquered his ghostly minions.
 He had sobbed for a while and said that perhaps the only solution was to journey to Bangkok and ask for help from the high-ranking monk who used to be his mentor and had more powerful incantations.
 Yet this would take about at least two weeks !

 This kind of grisly news spread around our village in the morning like wildfire.
 People were crestfallen and begged the abbot to do his best.
 He and one of his followers went by oxcart to the nearest province that had the train station to Bangkok in that very morning .The head of village held the meeting again.
 They finally had the unanimous agreement that the village couldn't wait for even a single day, as it would mean totally ruinous for everyone.